 There are a number of rehab centers and 12-step based programs in Atlanta.
 Most rehab centers focus on the addiction aspect, however, they must first address opioid dependence.
 The physical withdrawal is usually the main reason users relapse.
 This is because they cannot tolerate the days of withdrawal symptoms from heroin or other opioids.
 The body’s physical dependence is a medical issue because opioids can change the functioning of all major organs.
 Therefore, when clients do not have access to proper medical detox support, they likely fail at detoxing.

 It’s also important to recognize that most inpatient rehabs are not medical facilities.
 With the introduction of synthetic opioids like gray death, the withdrawal can be more dangerous and symptoms may be atypical.
 That is why Atlanta residents need access to medical detox options before they can address the addiction.

 Rapid Opioid Detox and Medical Drug Detox

-Atlanta residents seeking safe and successful rapid detox have been coming to The Waismann Method® in Southern California for 20 years.
+Atlanta residents seeking safe and successful rapid detox have been coming to The Waismann Method® in Southern California for over 22 years.
 Those desiring the most comfortable detox possible, where the staff treats them with dignity and respect, seek out our world-renowned treatment.
 Our highly experienced medical director admits all patients to a full service, accredited hospital where he can monitor them and provide the medical support that other facilities can’t.

 The medical director customizes all treatment plans according to the needs of the patient.
 This means there are no pre-determined limits on the time needed for proper recovery.
 With that said, most patients complete detox and the post-detox stay at our private recovery center in a total of 7 to 10 days.